scrollmapper/bible_databases_deuterocanonical/sources/en/book-of-jubilees/book-of-jubilees.md

 **[20:13]** And these mingled with each other, and their name was called Arabs, and Ishmaelites.

-**[21:1]** And in the sixth year of the seventh week of this jubilee Abraham called Isaac his son, and [2057 (2050?)
-A.M.] commanded him: saying, 'I am become old, and know not the day of my death, and am full of my days.
+**[21:1]** And in the sixth year of the seventh week of this jubilee Abraham called Isaac his son, and commanded him: saying, 'I am become old, and know not the day of my death, and am full of my days.

 **[21:2]** And behold, I am one hundred and seventy-five years old, and throughout all the days of my life I have remembered the Lord, and sought with all my heart to do His will, and to walk uprightly in all His ways.

-**[21:3]** My soul has hated idols, <and I have despised those that served them, and I have given my heart and spirit> that I might observe to do the will of Him who created me.
+**[21:3]** My soul has hated idols, and I have despised those that served them, and I have given my heart and spirit that I might observe to do the will of Him who created me.

 **[21:4]** For He is the living God, and He is holy and faithful, and He is righteous beyond all, and there is with Him no accepting of (men's) persons and no accepting of gifts; for God is righteous, and executeth judgment on all those who transgress His commandments and despise His covenant.